MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/redeploy-to-new-node-linux.md

 If you face difficulties troubleshooting SSH or application access to a Linux virtual machine (VM) in Azure, redeploying the VM may help.
 When you redeploy a VM, it moves the VM to a new node within the Azure infrastructure and then powers it back on.
 All your configuration options and associated resources are retained.
 This article shows you how to redeploy a VM using Azure CLI or the Azure portal.

 > [!NOTE]
-> After you redeploy a VM, all the data that you saved on the temporary disk and Ephemeral disk will be lost and dynamic IP addresses associated with virtual network interface are updated.
+> After you redeploy a VM, all the data that you saved on in the temporary disk and Ephemeral disk will be lost.
+The dynamic IP addresses associated with virtual network interface are updated.

 ## Use the Azure CLI